DEEN-42/Highway-Delite/README.md

-A full-stack MERN application for booking adventure and travel experiences.
+A full-stack web application for booking adventure and travel experiences.
 Built with Next.js 15, TypeScript, Express.js, and MongoDB.A full-stack MERN application for booking adventure and travel experiences.
 Built with Next.js 15, TypeScript, Express.js, and MongoDB.